cemerick/austin/README.md

 6
 ```

-The command strings passed to `start` will open the browser-REPL endpoint URL in
+The command strings passed to `exec` in this example will open the browser-REPL
-a new Chrome window in the background on Mac OS X.  Substitute whatever
+endpoint URL in a new Chrome window in the background on Mac OS X.  Substitute
-invocation you like for your preferred browser / operating system.
+whatever invocation you like for your preferred browser / operating system.

 ### Browser-connected REPL

-You want a ClojureScript REPL connected to a browser runtime within which you've
+This was always the primary use case for the original browser-repl: load your
-loaded your front-end application.
-This was always the primary use case for the
+application up in a browser, have it connect back to your Clojure /
-original browser-repl.
+ClojureScript compiler environment, and you can develop/debug/inspect/etc your

-**This is fully implemented, but I haven't written up docs for it yet.
-Coming
+running ClojureScript application as it runs in its target environment.

-shortly!**
+**This is fully implemented/supported in Austin, but I haven't written up docs

-##
+for it yet.
+Coming shortly!**

 ## TODO